HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_content_delivery/wcm_user_assistance/mng_content_with_auth_portlet/item_management_features/howto_manage_auth_templates/wcm_dev_auth-temp_reapply.md

 -   New elements are added and are designated as mandatory.
 -   Existing elements are designated as hidden fields on the content form.

+!!! note
-**Note:** You cannot reapply an authoring template if you are currently editing the template.
+    You cannot reapply an authoring template if you are currently editing the template.
 Before you reapply the template, you must save your changes or switch from edit mode.

 1. Display a list of authoring templates by clicking **Authoring Template**.